bbrown949/c0523-code-solutions/node-process/node-process-quiz-notes.md

 - What is a computer process?

+A process or running process refers to a set of instructions currently being processed by the computer processor.
+For example, in Windows you can see each of the processes running by opening the Processes tab in Task Manager.

 - Roughly how many computer processes are running on your host operating system (Task Manager or Activity Monitor)?
+  200
 - Why should a full stack Web developer know that computer processes exist?
+  As a system administrator, the most important thing to keep in mind is that each process running on a computer will consume the system's resources, either the available memory or CPU time.
+So, the more processes you run, the slower your computer may seem as you consume more of the available resources.

 ## Notes